J. LACY COUGHLAN

 We hope 2021 will prove to be a much better year.

-With that in mind, we tentative plans for an end of October Art Expo, as well as a larger end of February 2022 Art Expo.
+With that in mind, we are currently planning for an end of February 2022, 2-day Art Expo.

-We current have plans for several new wildlife paintings.....
-Big Horn ewes and lambs, Yellowstone Bison in winter and a grouping of wolves.
+We also have plans for several new wildlife paintings.....
+Big Horn ewes and lambs, Yellowstone Bison in winter and a grouping of wolves, as well as several small renderings of barns..
 Time to sharpen up those brushes and get to work.

 Photographer William Delorey